-Among many safeguards, ASTM International (formerly the American Society for Testing and Materials) has established standard ATSM F2170 for the use of in situ probes to measure concrete moisture content.
-However, F2170 recognizes relative humidity (RH) measurement as the standard for determining concrete moisture content in slabs.
+Among many safeguards, ASTM International (formerly the American Society for Testing and Materials) has established standard ASTM F2170 for the use of in situ probes to measure concrete moisture.
+However, F2170 recognizes relative humidity (RH) measurement as the standard for determining concrete moisture conditions in slabs.

 The answer is complex.
 Water is a natural ingredient in healthy soil, concrete itself and the earth beneath your building foundation.
 Water vapor can leak from plumbing pipes, it can permeate a slab from below grade (ground level), it can result from concrete moisture that could not evaporate after the foundation was poured.
 Builders often install vapor barriers beneath slabs to “stop” water vapor from entering concrete.
 Most vapor barriers are not-so-aptly named, though, because they seldom stop the moisture wicking effect that can produce concrete moisture problems.

 Concrete moisture problems may originate from hidden view.
 If the grade is below a water table, hydrostatic pressure can build and eventually cause water to invade.
 Vapor barriers may slow moisture permeation, but they also slow concrete drying times.
 Uninformed contractors may not wait long enough for concrete water vapor to naturally move from the bottom of the slab to evaporation point at its surface.
 These are all possibilities which may not be detectable at first.

 This is another prime reason that ASTM established standard F2170: to protect against the unseen.

 Why in situ?

 Concrete moisture measurement has changed.
 For decades, the anhydrous calcium chloride test (a.k.a.
 MVER) was the norm.
 When ASTM established standard F2170 after researching the science behind the RH test method, it legitimized RH as a key measurement of slab moisture conditions.